How Slack Nails User Onboarding (and How You Can, Too)

 Personalization in First 60 Seconds

-Takeaway: Mirror user inputs in the UI immediately - names, defaults, sample content.
-Ask questions that help you take the user one step closer to the value of the product.
+Takeaway: Mirror user inputs in the UI immediately.
+Ask questions that help take the user one step closer to the value of the product.

 3) Action Over Exposition